-Classroom parties are to consist of a small healthy snack and are limited to 40-50 minutes at the end of the day.
+Classroom parties are to consist of a small snacks and are limited to 40-50 minutes at the end of the day.
 This should allow time for cleaning up the classroom.
-Parents are asked to schedule celebrations with teachers in advance and to honor teacher schedules and planning wishes.
+Parents are asked to schedule celebrations with teachers and room parents in advance and to honor teacher schedules and planning wishes.
 Classroom parties are designed as a celebration to be shared by classmates.
-And, as such, attendance is limited to classroom students, their teacher and room parents.
+And, as such, attendance is limited to classroom students, their teacher, room parents, and selected volunteers based on a first come first serve basis.
+This is to avoid overcrowded classrooms.
 Parents volunteering for classroom parties, must have all of the proper volunteer documentation completed and on file in the school office.

-Following is a list of acceptable snacks and food items that can be sent to school:
+Following is a list of recommended snacks and food items that can be sent to school: